jishnu-lab/SWING/README.md

 #### Prediction with no known labels (MutInt_nolabel_prediction.py)
 To cross predict on new missense mutations, **concatenate the Mutation_pertubration_model.csv or the data of your choice found in the Data folder with the no label data** in the format as shown below.
 For the no label prediction, 1. the 'Set' column should be defined as 'Train' (from training dataset) or 'Test' (new, unlabeled data) and the Y2H_score should be left empty for 'Test' mutations 2. columns for the amino acids before and after mutation should be added, 3. a 'Mutant' or 'WildType' label should be added to the column 'Type', and 4. some unique 'MutationID' should be given to the mutations to easily map them back to the original dataframe.

-Note: Only mutant data should be added for no label prediction (nolabel_pred_set), not wild type.
-Corresponding type interactions will be added in the background.
+Note: Only mutant data should be added for no label prediction, not wild type.
+Corresponding wild type interactions will be added in the background.

 | Mutated_Seq (unless WT) | Interactor_Seq | Before_AA | Position | After_AA | Y2H_score | Set | Type | MutationID |
 | ------------------ | ------------------- | ------- | ------- | ------- | ----- | ------ | -------- | - |